 Sample Daily Agenda:

 Yes, the State of North Carolina certifies centers under three categories: Social Model, Health Model and Combination Social/Health Model.
-Three of the TLCs, Creedmoor Road, Cary-Kildaire, and our newest center, Garner, are social model centers.
-The other three, East Wake, Cary-Bond Park, and Departure Drive, are combination centers.
+The Garner location is a social model center.
+The other three, East Wake, Cary-Bond Park, and Raleigh, are combination centers.

 The primary difference between social model and health/social combination centers is the presence of a nurse on staff at the combination center.
 The nurse may administer medications, provide wound care and tracheotomy care, perform tube feedings, implement incontinence training and maintenance, and administer oxygen.
 The nurse will also be a referral source for you and may act as a liaison between your your loved one and their doctor.